 Substantially all of FPI's civilian employees are covered under either the Civil Service Retirement System (CSRS), the Federal Employee Retirement System (FERS) or the Federal Employee Retirement System-Revised Annuity Employees (FERS-RAE) System.
-For employees covered by the CSRS, (those employees hired prior to January 1, 1984), for fiscal years ended September 30, 2017 and 2016, FPI contributed approximately 7 percent (for normal retirement) or 7.5 percent (for hazardous duty retirement) of each employee's salary, respectively.
+For employees covered by the CSRS, (those employees hired prior to January 1, 1984), for fiscal years ended September 30, 2018 and 2017, FPI contributed approximately 7 percent (for normal retirement) or 7.5 percent (for hazardous duty retirement) of each employee's salary, respectively.
 CSRS covered employees do not have Federal Insurance Contribution Act (FICA) withholdings and, thus, are not fully eligible to receive Social Security benefits.
-For employees covered by the FERS, (generally those employees hired between January 1, 1984 and December 31, 2012), FPI contributed (for normal retirement) 13.7 percent for fiscal years ended September 30, 2017 and 2016.
-FPI contributed (for hazardous retirement) 30.1 percent for fiscal years ended September 30, 2017 and 2016.
-FOI contributed (for normal retirement) 11.9 percent for fiscal years ended September 30, 2017 and 2016.
-FPI contributed (for hazardous duty retirement) 28.4 percent for the fiscal years ended September 30, 2017 and 2016.
+For employees covered by the FERS, (generally those employees hired between January 1, 1984 and December 31, 2012), FPI contributed (for normal retirement) 13.7 percent for fiscal years ended September 30, 2018 and 2017.
+FOI contributed (for normal retirement) 30.1 percent for fiscal years ended September 30, 2018 and 2017.
+FOI contributed (for normal retirement) 11.9 percent for fiscal years ended September 30, 2018 and 2017.
+FOI contributed (for normal retirement) 11.9 percent for fiscal years ended September 30, 2018 and 2017.
+FOI contributed (for normal retirement) 2017.
+FOI contributed (for normal retirement) 2018 and 2017.
+FOI contributed (for normal retirement) 28.4 percent for the fiscal years ended September 30, 2018 and 2017.
+FOI contributed (for hazardous duty retirement) 28.4 percent for the fiscal years ended September 30, 2018 and 2017.

 Under FERS and FERS-RAE, employees also receive retirement benefits from Social Security and, if applicable, benefits from a defined contribution plan (thrift savings plan).
-Under the thrift plan, an employee may contribute (tax deferred) to an investment fund, up to \$18,000 of salary for the fiscal years ended September 30, 2017 and 2016.
+Under the thrift plan, an employee may contribute (tax deferred) to an investment fund, up to \$18,500 and \$18,000 of salary for the fiscal years ended September 30, 2018 and 2017, respectively.
 FPI then matches this amount up to 4 percent in addition to an automatic 1 percent that is contributed for all FERS and FERS-RAE employees.
-Those employees that elected to remain under CSRS after January 1, 1984 continue to receive benefits in place, and may also contribute (tax deferred) up to \$18,000 of their salary to the thrift plan for the fiscal years ended September 30, 2017 and 2017 and 2016, but with no automatic or matching amount contributed by FPI.
+Those employees that elected to remain under CSRS after January 1, 1984 continue to receive benefits in place, and may also contribute (tax deferred) up to \$18,500 and \$18,000 of their salary to the thrift plan for the fiscal years ended September 30, 2018 and 2017, respectively, but with no automatic or matching amount contributed by FPI.